-Under a property tax deferral program, the state faces the risk that the proceeds from selling the home will not be adequate to cover deferred taxes and interest.
+Under a property tax deferral program, the state faces the risk that the proceeds from selling the home will not be adequate to cover the sum of deferrals, accumulated interest, and mortgages.
 It can lower this risk by stopping deferrals once a homeowner owes more than a certain percentage of the home's value.
 But a cap also lowers the home equity homeowners can tap and could force some homeowners to start paying taxes again after years of deferrals.